asengupta/avishek.net/_posts/2021-04-19-quadratic-form-optimisation-pca-motivation-part-one.md

 tags: ["Machine Learning", "Quadratic Optimisation", "Linear Algebra", "Principal Components Analysis", "Optimisation", "Theory"]
 ---

-This article presents the intuition behind the **Quadratic Form of a Matrix**, as well as its optimisation counterpart, **Quadratic Optimisation**. **Principal Components Analysis** is presented here, not in its own right, but as an application of these two concepts.
+This series of articles presents the intuition behind the **Quadratic Form of a Matrix**, as well as its optimisation counterpart, **Quadratic Optimisation**, motivated by the example of **Principal Components Analysis**.
+PCA is presented here, not in its own right, but as an application of these two concepts.
 PCA proper will be presented in another article where we will discuss **eigendecomposition**, **eigenvalues**, and **eigenvectors**.

 A succeeding post will explore the Quadratic Optimisation problem form, and the intuition behind the **Lagrangian** formulation.